TENURE-TRACK FACULTY IN GENETICS

-The successful applicant will develop a vibrant, independent, extramurally-funded research program in genetics and genomics approaches to the study of inheritance and its phenotypic manifestation at the molecular, cellular, organismal or population level.
-Other responsibilities will include teaching and mentoring of undergraduate and graduate students.
+The successful applicant will develop a vibrant, independent, extramurally funded research program in genetics.
+Other responsibilities will include teaching courses in genetics and mentoring of undergraduate and graduate students.

 The position carries a commitment to the three functions of resident instruction, research, and outreach/service, as well as professional and university service as appropriate to the position and rank.

 Diversity is a source of strength, creativity, and innovation for UW-Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.

 The University of Wisconsin-Madison fulfills its public mission by creating a welcoming and inclusive community for people from every background - people who as students, faculty, and staff serve Wisconsin and the world.
 For more information on diversity and inclusion on campus, please visit: Diversity and Inclusion

 Minimum Years and Type of Relevant Work Experience: